Joyce Glasser reviews The Florida Project (November 10, 2017), Cert. 15, 111 min.

 Moonee is making the most of her last summer before starting primary school and she and her ragtag group of friends occasionally refer to the big event, with Moonee having decided she will not be doing homework.
 The children are as adorable as they are wayward, but none more so than Moonee, who has picked up on Halley’s disdain for authority.
 Halley is a hustler, selling everything from fake perfume to her own body to pay the rent.
 When she hears something she doesn’t want to, she is quick to react with physical violence or another unbecoming form of revenge.

 In one disturbing scene, Moonee is playing in the bathtub, when she (and we) hears a man in the room.
 Baker goes for a close up of Moonee in alert mode, suddenly vulnerable and serious.
 You could say Halley is a bad mother, but part of the beauty of Baker’s films is how non-judgmental they are – to the point of enabling us see another side of this desperate young woman.
-Perhaps because she is a child herself (one who never had much of a childhood), Halley wants Moonee to enjoy her freedom while she ca. Halley tries to shield Moonee from the worst of their hand-to-mouth existence.
+Perhaps because she is a child herself (one who never had much of a childhood), Halley wants Moonee to enjoy her freedom while she can.
+Halley tries to shield Moonee from the worst of their hand-to-mouth existence.
 They lie in bed together watching TV and eating pizza, play tag in the warm summer rain, have burping contests, and, to celebrate an illicit windfall, go on a buying spree, splurging on cheap costume jewellery.

 Everything Halley does is to pay the rent and feed her daughter, albeit with a diet of junk food and carbohydrates.
-Still, maintaining the illusion of normalcy or stability is Halley’s big challenge.
-For one thing, to prevent the tenants from establishing residency, the Bobby has to move Halley from time to time to a different room.
+Still, maintaining the illusion of normalcy or stability is Halley’s biggest challenge.
+For one thing, to prevent the tenants from establishing residency, Bobby has to move Halley from time to time to a different room.
 For another, when Halley is short on the rent, and Bobby offers to make up the difference, the new owners decide they’ve had enough of her insolence and kick mother and daughter out on the street.

 You can watch the film trailer here: